rehan-code/Game-Library-Web-App/README.md

 5. **Secrets**: A secret word is added on the homepage, gameoverpage and about us page.
 These are stored in cokkies and changed each time the webpage reloads.

 6. **See word if u lose hangman**:Now you can see the words on the game over screen after you lose the hangman game.

+### What's New in Sprint 6
+ We just wrapped up Sprint 6, and it's packed with cool stuff to enhance your experience with our cryptogram puzzle game.
+Let’s dive into what we’ve been up to:

+1. **Cryptogram Magic**: The frontend and backend got a major facelift, making puzzles more fun and interactive.
+2. Jumping into solving puzzles is now faster with our streamlined authentication and smoother navigation.
+3. We’ve hidden a riddle within the cryptograms.
+Solve it, and bask in the glory of your puzzle mastery.

 ## Visuals